Etternium/AudioVisualiser/README.md

 # What I am most proud of in the assignment

 I am very proud of how the the audio responisve elements and warp drive add so much more jazz and immersion to the project.
-Changing colours are beautiful and it was quite tough to figure out how to implement the feature for the bass circle
+Changing colours are beautiful and I was very proud when I figured how to implement the feature on the bass circle as it was tough at first.

 # Proposal